 Racial disparities in social-demographic and clinical characteristics, comorbidities and outcomes

 Despite a similar length of stay across all races, the Hispanics [median age: 48 years (IQR 37-60)] and the Asian-Pacific Islanders (median age: 56 years) were charged the highest median costs (48351 USD and 51003 USD).
 The majority of the Hispanic patients came from the lowest income quartile (37.3%), were Medicaid enrollees (33.5%), and underwent non-elective admissions (85.7%).
-The Hispanics exhibited lower prevalence rates of hypertension, hyperlipidemia, but higher rates of diabetes and obesity compared to Whites (Tables 3).
+The Hispanics exhibited lower prevalence rates of hypertension, hyperlipidemia, but higher rates of diabetes and obesity compared to Whites (Table 3).

 Odds of MACCE, all-cause mortality, AMI, cardiac arrest, and stroke